Chiang Mai province: Health

-Each amphoe of Chiang Mai has its own hospital, but among the largest are located in Mueang Chiang Mai District and include Maharaj Nakorn Chiang Mai Hospital and Nakornping Hospital.
+Each amphoe of Chiang Mai has its own hospital.
+The largest, Maharaj Nakorn Chiang Mai Hospital and Nakornping Hospital, are in Mueang Chiang Mai district.

 Local products

 Chiang Mai is a handicrafts centre, with a variety of antiques, silver jewellery, and embroidery, Thai silks and cottons, basketry, celadon, silverware, furniture, lacquerware, woodcarvings, and parasols.

 Local culture

-The north of Thailand's culture is Lanna in origin and the people are proud of their northern roots.
-The region is home to distinctive foods, music, arts, way of life, and even language.
+The culture of northern Thailand is Lan Na in origin.
+The region has distinctive food, music, arts, way of life and language.
 Chiang Mai is home to various hill tribes and their own distinctive cultures.